Joshua Miles BACP Accredited Psychotherapist

 Areas of counselling I deal with

-Some reduced fee rates or discounts for block bookings are available for students and those on low incomes.
+Some reduced fee rates are available for students and those on low incomes.
 Please ask for more information.

 I charge for all cancelled & missed sessions.
 I will offer a replacement time the same week if one is available, however this is not always possible.
 If I have to cancel a session, there is no charge.